 The Register of Bishop Voysey (ref: Chanter 15) records licences issued between December 1523 and November 1550 and a Principal Registry Act book (ref: Chanter 41) gives a similar record for July 1568 to November 1584.
 These records are only partial, intermittent, and form a very small proportion of the entries in these volumes.
 They also present problems of interpretation to those not familiar with records of the Tudor period.

-The Principal Registry Act books (ref: Chanter 41, p.567-end, and 42-49) record Licences issued between July 1595 and September 1645, and following the disruption of the Civil War and Interregnum (the Commonwealth period) , between December 1660 and 14 June 1734.
+The Principal Registry Act books (refs: Chanter 41, page 567 to the end, and Chanter 42 to Chanter 49) record licences issued between July 1595 and September 1645, and again following the disruption of the Civil War and Interregnum (the Commonwealth period) , between December 1660 and 14 June 1734.
 These records are much fuller and occupy a significant and increasing proportion of the volumes in which they are written.
 All but those for the period after 25 March 1733 (towards the end of Chanter 49) are in Latin, but the entries are stereotyped, and are significantly easier to interpret as the series progresses.

 Later Marriage Licence Registers

-These record the issue of Licences between 15 June 1734 and 31 December 1842 (refs: Chanter 131 to Chanter 140).
-Chanter vol. 132 (April 1747 to February 1762) is extensively damaged, but a copy of Mann's typescript of the text, and of his index to this and to Chanter 131, is available in its place.
-There are contemporary indexes to Chanter 133-140 (1762-1842) within the volumes themselves, entered up from time to time as the registers were compiled.
+These record the issue of licences between 15 June 1734 and 31 December 1842 (refs: Chanter 131 to Chanter 140).
+Chanter 132 (covering April 1747 to February 1762) is extensively damaged, but a copy of Mann's typescript of the text, and of his index to this, and to Chanter 131, is available in its place.
+There are contemporary indexes to Chanter 133-140 (covering the years 1762-1842) within the volumes themselves, entered up from time to time as the registers were compiled.

-These registers are bound volumes and our preservation policy does not allow photocopying of entries.
+These registers are bound volumes and our preservation policy does not allow photocopying of entries from archive volumes.
+However if the date of the marriage is known, we can provide digital copies of entries through our digital copying service instead.

 Marriage Bonds and Allegations: documents prior to the issue of a Licence

-The Exeter Diocese Marriage Bonds and Allegations, covering overall the years 1660 to 1842, were sorted some years ago into a single chronological (date) series for Devon (in 169 boxes) and for Cornwall (in 32 boxes).
+The Exeter Diocese marriage bonds and allegations, covering the years 1660 to 1842, were sorted some years ago into a single chronological (date) series for Devon (held in 169 boxes) and for Cornwall (held in 32 boxes).

-The allegations form a generally, but not totally complementary series.
+The marriage allegations are stored together with the marriage bonds.
+They form a generally, but not totally complementary series.
 Not all of the original allegations survive.
 Only some survive from the 1720's onwards.
-The Devon ones become a full series from about 1755 and the Cornish ones from about 1772, and both run through to December 1842.
+The Devon ones become a more complete series from about 1755 and the Cornish ones from about 1772, and both run through to December 1842.
+However, some original allegation forms do not seem to have survived, even for these later dates.

-It is possible to produce most of these at short notice, though it should be noted that those for the years 1799 and 1800 are all severely damaged and may not be fit for production.
-When requesting a particular marriage bond and allegation, you should should mention the county, the month and the year of the marriage.
+Those for the years 1799 and 1800 are damaged and in some cases, may not be fit for production.
+When requesting a particular marriage bond and allegation, you should mention the county, the month and the year of the marriage.

 Later bound volumes